The Harris Museum, Art Gallery & Library

 Heritage Consultancy

-Opening to the public in 1893, the Grade 1 listed Harris Museum, Art Gallery & Library has been a home for world-class culture, exhibitions, and collections, and cherished space for the local community, for over 125 years.
+First opened to the public in 1893, the Grade I listed Harris Museum, Art Gallery & Library has been a home for world-class culture, exhibitions, and collections, and a cherished space for the local community, for over 125 years.

 ‘Harris Your Place’ is a £16million NLHF-funded project to restore and reimagine the Harris for 21st-century audiences as a community, cultural and learning space.

-Harris Your Place is an evolution of the existing Art Gallery, Museum and Library to create an innovative environment that presents the various offers in a flexible, engaging and equitable manner.
-Using the magnificent architecture as the backdrop creates an opportunity to create something unique and specifically of the Harris.
+The Harris Your Place project is an evolution of the existing Art Gallery, Museum and Library to create an innovative environment that presents the various offers in a flexible, engaging and equitable manner.
+Working with the Grade I listed status of The Harris and its magnificent architecture created an opportunity to create something unique.

 3D model of the harris with wooden texture